PR that generates reputation and pipeline, not press clippings

 Specific opportunities, realistic timelines, and the activities that will actually move the needle.

-Repositioned from BPO to AI-as-a-Service.
-Built the narrative that resonated with enterprise buyers.
-Closed marquee accounts while building long-term visibility.
+IndiVillage repositioned from BPO to AI-as-a-Service.
+A narrative that resonated with enterprise buyers, marquee accounts won, and long-term visibility built.

-Launched at COP28 and Davos.
-Won 'Best Innovation' at COP opening ceremony.
-Financial Times coverage.
-World Bank and IMF engagement.
+XTCC launched at COP28 and Davos, won 'Best Innovation' at the COP opening ceremony, landed Financial Times coverage, and engaged the World Bank and IMF.

 In business outcomes.
 Did the coverage drive traffic?
 Did it help close deals?
 Did investors mention it?
-I'm not interested in AVE or impression counts.
+No AVE, no impression counts.
 If it didn't move the business forward, it didn't work.

 Depends on your goals.
 If you're raising in the next 6 months, now is the time to build visibility.
 If you're still finding product-market fit, wait until you have something concrete to talk about.

 No one can guarantee coverage — journalists make their own decisions.
-What I guarantee is that you'll have the positioning, materials, and relationships that give you the best possible chance.
-And I'll be honest about what's realistic.
+You'll have the positioning, materials, and relationships that give you the best possible chance.
+And an honest view of what's realistic.

 Agencies typically assign junior staff and run playbooks.
-I work directly with you, understand your business deeply, and think strategically about what will actually move the needle.
+You get someone who understands your business deeply and thinks strategically about what actually moves the needle.
 No account managers, no monthly reports — just results.

 If you're a growth-stage tech company that needs PR which actually drives results, let's have a conversation about what's possible.